What is employee retention?

 A stay interview is a conversation with an employee to help managers understand what’s important to the employee.
 It should be an individual conversation with an employee and their manager.

 Common questions include:

 - Which aspects of your job make you eager to come to work each day?
 Which aspects do you not look forward to?

-- How well do you believe your talents are being utilised?
-What skills do you possess that you feel aren’t being utilised?
+- How well do you believe your talents are being utilized?
+What skills do you possess that you feel aren’t being utilized?

 - What are your career aspirations?
 How are we doing in helping you accomplish them here?

 - Have you ever thought about leaving the company?
 If so, what caused you to consider leaving?
 Why did you decide to stay?

 - What are the biggest challenges you face?
 Is there anything you’d like to change about your job?
 Are there things you would like to change about your team or department?